Baby of the House: Malaysia

 In Malaysia, the term is very rarely used.
 Most MPs are directly elected and Senators are appointed or indirectly elected, usually in their middle age, but a few were elected as an MP at a very young age, including former Prime Minister and former Pekan MP Najib Razak, who was elected at 22 years and 6 months in 1976.
 The youngest ever elected is Batu MP Prabakaran Parameswaran, who was elected at the age of 22 years and 3 months in 2018.
 The present Baby of the House is Sungai Petani MP Mohammed Taufiq Johari, who was elected in 2022.
 Mohammed Taufiq is a month younger than Prabakaran.
 Any citizen 18 years of age or older can become a candidate and be directly elected to the Dewan Rakyat as an MP and State Legislative Assemblies as an MLA, while any citizen 30 years of age or older can be appointed or indirectly elected to the Dewan Negara as a Senator.

 Marshall Islands

 In the 2019 general election, Kitlang Kabua became the youngest person ever elected to the Nitijeļā.

+Namibia

+In the 2024 Namibian general election, Fenny Tutjavi was the youngest MP elected.